Opioid abuse and addiction is only treated in our dual diagnosis program.

 Opiates are a class of drugs that are derived, either naturally or synthetically, from the opium plant.
 When prescribed by a licensed physician, opiates can effectively treat pain and in some instances, coughs.
 Some of the most commonly known natural opiates include morphine and codeine, while man-made versions include Demerol, Vicodin, and Dilaudid.
 Finally, heroin is an illegal opioid manufactured from morphine and has no medical purposes; it is specifically used to provide the user with a feeling of euphoria.
 When used under direct supervision, opiates can be extremely helpful, but when abused over a long period of time, they can lead to dependence.

-At Ohio Hospital for Psychiatry, we are aware of how much destruction can be left behind from an addiction to opiates.
+At Ohio Hospital for Psychiatry, a leading hospital for opioid addiction treatment in Columbus, we are aware of how much destruction can be left behind from an addiction to opiates.
 An opiate addiction can destroy an individual’s life, leaving them feeling alone with no hope for the future.
 We understand that substance abuse presents people with a number of challenges that they have to face on a daily basis.
-Our hospital provides a caring and compassionate treatment program designed to meet the needs of men and women who find themselves struggling to overcome addiction.
+Our hospital provides caring and compassionate treatment designed to meet the needs of men and women who find themselves struggling to overcome addiction.
 If you are stuck in the vicious cycle of addiction, we want you to know that there is hope.
 Together, we can work toward providing you with a future free from opiates.